Skip Navigation LinksTitle-V-Application-Narrative

 Activities:

-• CDPH/MCAH will increase the identification of Black women who are at risk for a preterm delivery and connect them to appropriate resources.
+• CDPH/MCAH will partner with Local Health Jurisdictions to actively recruit and increase the number of Black women participating in BIH programs and connect them to appropriate resources.

-• CDPH/MCAH will partner with professional organizations such as the American College of Obstetricians and Gynecologists (ACOG) and March of Dimes (MOD) to provide education materials related to preterm birth reduction strategies to pregnant Black women.
+• CDPH/MCAH will partner with professional organizations to provide education materials related to preterm birth reduction strategies for pregnant Black women.

 Perinatal/Infant Objective 3 | Strategy 3